maybleMyers/H1111/README.md

 # Recent update
 5/24/2025
     Batch images from folder now available for framepack.
-Save only extension option in framepack extension tab.
+Save only extension option and experimental start image for f1 in framepack extension tab.
 5/23/2025
     Added ability to use the normal framepack model with endframe support in the framepack extension tab.
 Support additional bucket sizes.
 5/18/2025